-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness implementation score for our standards-based curriculum is 4.46, based on the CDE Standards Implementation Rubric.
-Teachers, and parents provided feedback indicating that they support the value of implementing standards-based curriculum.
-Scope: Schoolwide instructional practices.
-Teams will adopt an Online Learning Platform to personalize student learning in Mathematics & ELA.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness curriculum is 4.46, based on the CDE Standards Implementation Rubric.
+Teachers, and parents provided feedback indicating that they support the value of implementing standards-based curriculum. oonline learning platform to personalize student learning in mathematics & ELA.
 Throughout the school year, our personnel will continue to collaborate and develop a high-quality, customized curriculum, and provide coaching to support implementation for the unique needs of our student groups.
-We expect that these actions will have a positive impact on our educational program resulting in a higher score each year.
+We will also consider input from the parents, students, and teachers.
+Scope: Schoolwide We expect that these actions will have a positive impact on our educational program resulting in a higher score each year.
 An improved program supports our English learners, LTEL, low-income, foster youth, and students with disabilities.
-Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis. on the implementation score each year.
-We will also consider input from the parents, students, and teachers.
-2.7 Action: Dual enrollment for students Need: College going rates among our English Learners, low income and foster youth student groups tend to be low.
-Scope: Schoolwide To address this need, our English Learners, low income and foster youth students need additional staff support to be prepared and supported when taking a college course.
-We will have an internal staff person, who monitors with our teachers, those students who are assigned to dual enrollment courses and need help to support their efforts.
+Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
+2.7 Action: Dual enrollment for students Need: College attendance rates among our English learners, low-income and foster youth student groups tend to be low.
+Scope: Schoolwide To address this need, our English learners, low-income and foster youth students need additional guidance to be prepared and supported when taking a college course.
+We will have an internal staff member, who monitors with our teachers, those students who are assigned to dual enrollment courses and need help to support their efforts.
 Costs for college courses, books, materials, field trips and extra hours for support personnel are just a few of the possible expenditures for this action.
 This could also include professional development for helping our At-Promise youth be successful in these challenging courses.
-We expect that these actions will have a positive impact on dual enrollment count for all of our English Learners, LTELs, low- income, and foster youths.
+These actions are performed daily throughout the year to support students success with dual enrollment.
+We expect that these actions will have a positive impact on dual enrollment count for all of our English learners, LTELs, low-income, and foster youths.
 We will also consider input from the parents, students, and teachers.